 Lee serves on the Board of Reach Beyond and he and his wife Michelle have two boys, T.J.
 (24) and Kyle (18).

 York Aspacher, Secretary/Treasurer of the Alliance for the Unreached; Marketing Director of OM

-Matt Knisely, Vice-President of Tech/Communications for the Seed Company
+Matt Knisely, Vice-President of Marketing for Seed Company

 Matt is an Emmy Award-winning visual storyteller, brand and marketing strategist and author who has held key roles in shaping national and global brands, broadcasts and products.

 Matt has over 23 years of experience leading in ministry and business.
 Before joining Seed Company, Matt served as an executive-level Creative at Gateway Church in Dallas and ACTIVE Network where he helped both organizations establish a global brand.

 Matt is focused on helping nonprofits humanize their story and enhance their brand.
 Additionally, he consults with some of today’s leading churches, helping them re-envision the power of story and the creative process.
 He has been described by The National Press Photographers Association as “one of the most versatile photojournalists working today,” and he has a national reputation for his unique and teachable approach to broadcast photojournalism and visual storytelling.
 Matt’s work has won many honors, including Associated Press Southwest Press Photographer of the Year, twenty Emmy Awards, two prestigious Edward R. Murrow Awards, and more than seventy other regional and national awards.

 Rob Myers, President and Chief Executive Officer of DOOR International